harshchilhate/Basic-data-visualization-with-matplotlib/README.md

 This project is a **learning-focused implementation**, aimed at building intuition for:
 - Data visualization
 - Simulation thinking
+- Probability and distributions
 - Scientific and analytical workflows

-It serves as a foundation for future work in **data analysis, machine learning, and computer vision**.
+It serves as a foundation for future work in **data analysis, machine learning, computer vision, and simulation-based systems**.

 ---

+## Chapter 15 Completion Notes

+This project completes Chapter 15 of *Python Crash Course*.

+Through this chapter, I learned how to:
+- Generate data programmatically
+- Simulate systems using randomness and rules
+- Analyze frequency distributions
+- Visualize data using both Matplotlib and Plotly
+- Interpret probability through repeated experiments
+- Refactor code for clarity and reuse

+This chapter helped build strong intuition for simulation-based thinking, which is foundational for data science, machine learning, and scientific computing.